TheRoddyWMS/Roddy/docs/config/singularity.rst

   * `containerEnginePath` needs to be set to the path of the container engine.
 By default this is the name of the engine as provided in `jobExecutionEnvironment`, e.g. "singularity".
 Thus it is assumed that the "singularity" executable is available in the environment (e.g. of `bsub`).
   * `containerImage` needs to be set to the path of the container image.
   * `containerMounts` needs to be set to a list of paths to mount into the container.
 This should be of the format `(mount1 mount2 mount3)`.
 Note that you don't have to add the `inputBaseDirectory` and `outputBaseDirectory`, because these are added automatically.
 Be careful with symlinks, as Roddy does not resolve them (neither locally nor remotely).
-  * `apptainerParameters` can be used to pass global parameters to `apptainer exec`.
+  * `apptainerArguments` can be used to pass global parameters to `apptainer exec`.
 For instance `--contain`, which is advisable to unsure a proper separation between the compute nodes' environment and the analysis environment.

 Singularity containers work with setting `outputFileGroup`.
 We simply change the primary group *before* invoking the `singularity` command.